Failing Ukraine state plays in to Russia's hands

 On Ukrainian Choice's website, Medvedchuk is sometimes critical of the roles of the United States and European Union in the crisis that has followed Yanukovich's fall and Russia's annexation of the Crimea region.
 He denies being pro-Russian.

-Russia too has spoken in favor of a "new federal constitution" for Ukraine, a system which would strengthen regional governors, possibly allowing Moscow to retain its influence in Ukraine's industrial east.
+Russia too has spoken in favour of a "new federal constitution" for Ukraine, a system which would strengthen regional governors, possibly allowing Moscow to retain its influence in Ukraine's industrial east.

 In response to questions from Reuters, Medvedchuk denied he was a go-between for Russia in Ukraine.
 He said he always had Ukraine’s interests at heart and had nothing to do with the document.